Money Matters Advice Service

 - for late applicants, you can ask for your claim to be backdated up to one month.
 This must be requested the week before your payment is due

-- you will receive a telephone or face to face appointment with your local Jobcentre to verify your ID, income and Housing Costs
+- you will receive a telephone or face-to-face appointment with your local Jobcentre to verify your ID, income and Housing Costs

-- you will receive a telephone or face to face appointment with your work coach to agree your claimant commitment which you must accept for the benefit to be awarded
+- you will receive a telephone or face-to-face appointment with your work coach to agree your claimant commitment, which you must accept for the benefit to be awarded

 - you can access an advance payment when you claim, which is up to one month of your expected award.
 This is a loan and payable via deductions over 48 months

-- payments are monthly but you can request these to be twice monthly
+- payments are monthly, but you can request these to be twice monthly

 - you can ask Universal Credit to pay your rent directly to your landlord